real-person/Openpose_COCO_validation/README.md

     * "Scale_number": Number of scales to use when running Openpose for validation(1 for less memory consumption, 4 for maximum accuracy). (int)
     * "GPU_rest": Duration (in seconds) of sleep time between validation runs.
 Monitor GPU temp and increase if needed (int)

+## Operation
+Once config.py is complete with the necessary data, simply run "run.py".
+This downloads, filters, validates with openpose and prints a summary of the results for each run.